The Southland Theatres 1 & 2 was the first cinematic venue to operate at the SOUTHLAND mall. The twin venue showed first features in October 1970.

 The Pittsburgh Post-Gazette

-"Ross Park Mall" article on Wikipedia
+"Northway Mall," "Joseph Horne Company," "Ross Park Mall" and "Dahlkemper's" articles on Wikipedia

 Pittsburgh's South Hills Village